How to Enjoy the Great Outdoors When You Have Joint Discomfort

 - They contain the mineral complex Calcium Fructoborate, which is clinically tested to support joint comfort in as little as 2 weeks(7)

-- Glucosamine is key in the formation of cartilage to support flexibility and cushioning of your joints*
+- Glucosamine and chondroitin which are key in the formation of cartilage to support flexibility and cushioning of your joints*

 - MSM which is important in the formation of collagen, and hyaluronic acid supports joint lubrication*